 JT Systems, Inc. built this baghouse to AED requirements.
 It is a Model JTS-GE-CF-154-HC Pulse Jet Dust Collector.
 This baghouse is a design that is new for TEAD.
 A munitions site that operates a rotary kiln furnace in the United Kingdom has two ceramic filter plants with these kind of ceramic candles and has reported that particulates were around 2 mg per cubic meter or 0.0008 grains per scf.
 They note that this level is right at the limits of the monitoring probes' ability.
 The flue gases from the afterburner are transported to the baghouse by 120 feet of 30 inch (762mm) diameter stainless steel ducting.
 The steel ducting is long enough to produce a temperature drop from 1600°F at the exit of the afterburner to 750°F entering the baghouse.
 The baghouse is designed to filter small particulate ash and heavy metals from the flue gas.
 The baghouse is capable of filtering below 0.03 gr/dscf using cast ceramic candles.
+The baghouse contains 154 candles that are 5.75 inches in diameter and 10 feet long.
+They are made of Cerafil ceramic material.
+This results in a total filter area of 2.330 square feet with a filtration velocity of 4.97 ft/sec.
 The baghouse operates with a delta pressure range of 0.5 to 6.0 inches of water column and a temperature of 800°F (427°C).

 Fan Equipment Co., Inc manufactures the draft fan.
-It is a Model 4-50.
-The flue gases from the baghouse are transported to the high temperature draft fan by 20-inch (508-mm) diameter stainless steel ducting.
+It is a Model M-21 I.E. The flue gases from the baghouse are transported to the high temperature draft fan by 20-inch (508-mm) diameter steel ducting.
 The flue gases are drafted through the entire furnace system by an induced draft fan, which is located down stream of the baghouse.
 The draft fan is used to produce a negative pressure throughout the entire furnace system.
-The draft fan is capable of producing 7300 ACFM (Actual Cubic Feet per Minute) at 30 inches of water column.
+The draft fan is capable of producing 6700 ACFM (Actual Cubic Feet per Minute) at 30 inches of water column.